akasha-code/akasha-code/README.md

 - Platform engineering and developer experience
 - Cloud and infrastructure modernization
 - DevOps, DevSecOps and SRE practices
-- AI agents, automation and AI-assisted delivery
+- AI agents, workflow automation and AI-assisted delivery
 - Technical coaching and team enablement

 My sweet spot is helping organizations move from complexity, fragmentation and uncertainty into clearer systems, better decisions and measurable outcomes.